The Zariski Topology on Homeomorphism groups: Introduction

 A \emph{group topology} on a group \((G,*, {}^{-1})\) is a topology on the underlying set \(G\) such that the operations \(*:G\times G\to G\) and \({}^{-1}:G\to G\) are continuous.
 A \emph{topological group} is then a group equipped with a group topology.
 Having a topology on a group is often a very useful tool for analyzing its group structure, particularly if the topology is in some sense intrinsic.
 Topologies on homeomorphism groups in particular have seen special attention in the literature, see for example \cite{arens1946topologies,dieudonne1948topological,dijkstra2005homeomorphism,mostert1961reasonable}.
 The compact-open topology on the homeomorphism group of a space \(X\), generated by the sets

 where \(K\subseteq X\) is compact and \(U\subseteq X\) is open, is perhaps the most standard.

-A fundamental tool for studying topologies on a group is the \emph{Zariski topology} $\mathfrak{Z}_G$, introduced by Bryant \cite{bryant1977verbal} as the ``verbal topology.''
+A fundamental tool for studying topologies on a group is the \emph{group Zariski topology} $\mathfrak{Z}_G$, introduced by Bryant \cite{bryant1977verbal} as the ``verbal topology.''
+There is also a notion of the semigroup Zariski topology for semigroups which can potentially be coarser than the group Zariski topology when applied to a group, the definition is analogous but uses non-solutions to semigroup equations instead of group equations (which disallows inverses).
+A comparison of the two can be found in \cite{bardyla2025note}.
+In this paper the ``Zariski topology" on a group always refers to the group Zariski topology.
 The Zariski topology on groups and semigroups has been extensively studied in the literature.
-See for example \cite{bryant1977verbal,DDSabelianzariski,banakh2012algebraically,bardyla2025note,pinsker2023zariski,dikranjan2012markov,banakh2010zariski,goffer2024note,elliott2023automatic,marimon2025guide, elliott2022constructing}.
-Defined by the non-solutions to equations (\cref{zariskidef}), it provides a lower bound for the Hausdorff group topologies on any group $G$.
+Some example papers include \cite{bryant1977verbal,DDSabelianzariski,banakh2012algebraically,bardyla2025note,pinsker2023zariski,dikranjan2012markov,banakh2010zariski,goffer2024note,elliott2023automatic,marimon2025guide, elliott2022constructing, zbMATH06893997,zbMATH07781608,zbMATH06300237,zbMATH05232892}.
+The Zariski topology on a group \(G\) has a subbase consisting of the non-solution sets to equations of the form \(1_G=g_0 x^{k_0} g_1 \dots g_{l-1} x^{k_{l-1}} g_l\) for \(k_0,\ldots, k_{l-1}\in \Z\) and \(g_0,\ldots, g_l\in G\).
+As the map \(x\mapsto g_0 x^{k_0} g_1 \dots g_{l-1} x^{k_{l-1}} g_l\) is continuous in any topological group and the equalizer of two continuous maps to a Hausdorff space is always closed, the Zariski topology provides a lower bound for the Hausdorff group topologies on any group $G$.
 For countable groups or abelian groups, this significance is amplified by the work of \cite{markov1946unconditionally, DDSabelianzariski}, which implies that the Zariski topology coincides with the intersection of all Hausdorff group topologies on $G$.
 This intersection topology is called the \emph{Markov Topology}.
-As such, studying the Zariski topology informs us about all Hausdorff group topologies and, in the case of a countable or abelian group, finding a set which is not Zariski-open amounts to finding a Hausdorff group topology on our group which does not include the set.
+As such, studying the Zariski topology informs us about all Hausdorff group topologies and, in the case of a countable or abelian group, finding a set which is not Zariski-open amounts to finding a Hausdorff group topology on our group with respect to which the set is not open.
+It should be noted however that the Zariski topology on a group is not always a group topology.

+In this paper, we investigate the Zariski topology on various homeomorphism groups.
+We start by focusing on the famous Thompson groups $F$, $T,$ and $V$ and then generalize to larger groups.
+The groups \(T\leq \operatorname{Homeo}(S^1)\) and \(V\leq \operatorname{Homeo}(2^\omega)\) in particular were the first known examples of finitely presented infinite simple groups.
+See \cite{cannon1996introductory} for an introduction to \(F\), \(T\) and \(V\).